ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 ```

 ## Debugging
-For debbugging used Sipeed RV-Debuggr Plus with [T-Head CKLink firmware](https://github.com/bouffalolab/bouffalo_sdk/tree/master/tools/cklink_firmware).
+For debugging used Sipeed RV-Debugger Plus with [T-Head CKLink firmware](https://github.com/bouffalolab/bouffalo_sdk/tree/master/tools/cklink_firmware).
-To connect debugger to board need use MicroSD brakout board because in D1H JTAG pins mapped to SD Card [pins](https://linux-sunxi.org/JTAG) as shown in [Hardware section](#hardware).
+To connect debugger to board need use MicroSD breakout board because in D1H JTAG pins mapped to SD Card [pins](https://linux-sunxi.org/JTAG) as shown in [Hardware section](#hardware).

-For flash firmware to Sipeed RV-Debuggr Plus - Press and hold the boot pin then plug the usb in the computer to go to the boot mode.
-And execte command:
+For flash firmware to Sipeed RV-Debugger Plus - Press and hold the boot pin then plug the usb in the computer to go to the boot mode.
+And execute command:
 ```sh
 make debug-burn
 ```
-To start GDB session need to use FEL button but surprisedly this works even without it somehow just after power up.
-Anyway in device that have FEL button (Sipeed Lichee RV) - press and hold the FEL button then press RESET button to go to the FEL mode, then execte command or just execute command (for Clockwork Devterm):
+To start GDB session need to use FEL button but surprisingly this works even without it somehow just after power up.
+Anyway in device that have FEL button (Sipeed Lichee RV) - press and hold the FEL button then press RESET button to go to the FEL mode, then execute command or just execute command (for Clockwork Devterm):
 ```sh
 make debug
 ```